jamiecoleman92/katacoda-scenarios/kubehealth/step3.md

-## Making requests to the microservices
+## Make requests to the microservices

 Now your microservices are deployed and running with the **Ready** status you are ready to send some requests.